Medical Negligence Solicitors

-It is very difficult to exactly say how long a medical negligence claim will take from start to finish.
-It depends on the nature of your case, the complexity of your case, how long it takes to obtain all the evidence (medical records, witness statements, medical reports etc).
+It is very difficult to say exactly how long a medical negligence claim will take from start to finish.
+It depends on the nature of your case, the complexity of your case, and how long it takes to obtain all the evidence (medical records, witness statements, medical reports, etc).

 It also depends on the stance the Defendant takes.
-The NHS Trust’s will usually report to the NHSLA, the governing body of the NHS Trusts.
-A lot will depend on the attitude of the NHSLA and or the NHS Trust.
+The NHS Trusts will usually report to the NHSLA, the governing body of the NHS Trusts.
+A lot will depend on the attitude of the NHSLA and/or the Trust.

 How much compensation will I receive when making a medical negligence claim?

-The amount of general damages will depend on the severity of your injury, the effect it has had on you and how long it takes you to recover.
-We will need you to be seen by an independent medical expert so that we can obtain a medical report on your injury and its affects.
+The amount of general damages will depend on the severity of your injury, its effect on you, and how long it takes you to recover.
+We will need you to be seen by an independent medical expert so that we can obtain a medical report on your injury and its effects.

 We need a medical report on the full effects of your injuries to enable us to calculate the value of your claim.
-If we have a medical report out assessment of the value of your claim will be more accurate than if we do not
+If we have a medical report, our assessment of the value of your claim will be more accurate than if we do not

-The amount of special damages will depend on the expenses that you have incurred as a consequence of your injury such as travel expenses, prescription charges, the value of care provided to you by relatives/friends, any medical fees, loss of earnings, damaged possessions.
-It is helpful if you keep receipts of the expenses you incur as it will make it easier for us to prove your losses.
+The amount of special damages will depend on the expenses that you have incurred as a consequence of your injury such as travel expenses, prescription charges, the value of care provided to you by relatives/friends, any medical fees, loss of earnings, and damaged possessions.
+It is helpful to keep receipts of the expenses you incur, as it will make it easier for us to prove your losses.

 Sometimes if a claim is disputed, the Defendant will offer reduced compensation as a compromise and to entice early settlement.
-If this happens, we will advise you on whether the reduced sum should be accepted, or whether your case should proceed to court.
+If this happens, we will advise you on whether the reduced sum should be accepted or your case should proceed to court.

-The Defendant is under an obligation to repay to the government any social security benefits which you have received as a result of your injury up until the date of the compensation award.
+The Defendant is obliged to repay the government any social security benefits you have received as a result of your injury up until the date of the compensation award.

-The Defendant can deduct these from your compensation on a “like for like” basis.
-For example if you have claimed benefits from the state because of you were unable to work because of your injury a claim will be made on your behalf for your loss of earnings and any benefits paid to you by the state will be repaid on your behalf to the government by the Defendant and you will receive compensation for your loss of earnings.
+The Defendant can deduct these from your compensation on a “like-for-like” basis.
+For example, suppose you have claimed benefits from the state because you could not work because of your injury.
+In that case, a claim will be made on your behalf for your loss of earnings, and any benefits paid to you by the state will be repaid on your behalf to the government by the Defendant, and you will receive compensation for your loss of earnings.

 - Before the Event Insurance (BTE)

-We offer Conditional Fee Agreement (No Win No Fee Agreement) and we can offer delegated After the Event (ATE) insurance with deferred premium (payable at the end of the case) to protect you against any adverse costs.
+We offer a Conditional Fee Agreement (No Win No Fee Agreement), and we can offer delegated After the Event (ATE) insurance with deferred premium (payable at the end of the case) to protect you against any adverse costs.

 We guarantee that you will not have to pay anything if we are unsuccessful in obtaining compensation for you.
 If this happens, we are paid nothing.